mikebridge/translocutor/README.md

 This uses ChatGPT API's [structured outputs](https://openai.com/index/introducing-structured-outputs-in-the-api/).

+Translocutor partitions the caption file and submits one partition at a time containing several lines.
+This should increase the accuracy of the translation by providing more context and continuity, instead of just submitting one line or one caption at a time.
+This is done by estimating the tokens with [tiktoken](https://github.com/openai/tiktoken) and making a guess at the size of the result, to try to keep it under 4096 tokens.

 ## Legal Disclaimer

 This project has nothing to do with ChatGPT or OpenAI.
 It's just a project that uses their APIs.